wandell/FISE-git/README.md

 I am putting the png files iin the images directory, organized by chapter.

 I will start putting the bib file in a references directory.
 I plan to use Zotero as the bibtex data management tool.
 I tried BibDesk, but it did not work well for me.
 Not sure why.
+I am trying this better-bibtex plugin.
+Download, go to Tools -> plugin, select the Gear and choose install from file. https://retorque.re/zotero-better-bibtex/installation/

 The model repository we are starting from is the one for Michael Frank's book.
 He has been a resource.